kevindimayuga/code-quiz-kd/README.md

 # Code Quiz

 M4 - This repo is a Code Quiz application.
-It is timed and includes multiple-choice questions for users answer and test their coding knowledge.
+It is timed and includes multiple-choice questions for users to answer.
+The test includes questions about coding and web development.
 ## Description

 The challenge is an Job-seeking coding assessment or take-home assignment (no starter code is provided, we will build this web application by scratch).
 The goal is to create an application of a timed coding quiz with multiple-choice questions.
 This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code and the use of Web APIs.
 It will have a clean, polished, and responsive user interface.